Werkstatt

 The goal of our workshop is to preserve a vibrant and adaptable civil society.

-Oliver Schwarz, initiator and artistic director
+Oliver Schwarz, Artistic director

-Marius Hasenheit, co-initiator and managing director
+Marius Hasenheit, Managing director

 Marius is the publisher of transform magazine.
 The entrepreneur and sustainability consultant supports organizations in developing and implementing sustainability strategies.
 He brings his experience in media, business, and society regarding the realization of transformation potential to the workshop of the population.

-Dr. Sarah Alberti, co-initiator
+Dr. Sarah Alberti, Member advisory board

 Sarah is a journalist and art historian in Leipzig.
 Her doctoral thesis focuses on art as a reflection of German-German contemporary history, using the exhibition project “The End of Freedom” as a case study.
 This project took place in the summer of 1990 as a direct response to the opening of the Berlin Wall in East and West Berlin.
 Hans Haacke also participated in the exhibition.
 As a founding member, she is involved in the Saxon network kompliz* for culture and democracy.
 In 2018/2019, she collaborated with Hans Haacke on the installation of his documenta 14 banner, “We (All) Are the People,” in various cities in the former East Germany.
 She works as a freelance writer for magazines, artists, and institutions such as the Dresden State Art Collections and the Hamburger Bahnhof – National Gallery of Contemporary Art.

-Valeska von Bonin
+Valeska von Bonin, Partner program